Pence says thousands more U.S. coronavirus cases expected

 He gave no details on how such screening would be expanded.

-Pence, in an interview on NBC’s “Today” program, said commercial laboratories including Laboratory Corporation of America Holdings (LabCorp) (LH.N) and Quest Diagnostics Inc (DGX.N) would be key in expanding testing in all 50 U.S. states.
+Pence, in an interview on NBC’s “Today” program, said commercial laboratories including Laboratory Corporation of America Holdings (LabCorp) and Quest Diagnostics Inc would be key in expanding testing in all 50 U.S. states.
+(Reporting by Susan Heavey and Lisa Lambert)